 Even if it is happening in the now, it can still be Evergreen.

-While preparing for your next livestream to help aid your church or non-profit marketing efforts, here are 4 ways that you can do to make sure that your content is as Evergreen as possible;
+While preparing for your next livestream to help aid your business or non-profit marketing efforts, here are 4 ways that you can do to make sure that your content is as Evergreen as possible;

 - Avoid putting the date in the title of your video or mentioning it in your dialogue, lower thirds and anywhere else when possible.
 This won’t be a huge issue for most people, but the more that content becomes dated, it can be perceived as less relevant or important for your audience.
 Content that has a post date that is a few months old, or even years old, can still be relevant to the audience if they are getting a tremendous amount of value from the content.
-This is where you can couple your church or non-profit's marketing efforts with Evergreen content.
+This is where you can couple your business or non-profit’s marketing efforts with Evergreen content.
 When you remind them that it is dated however, you could encourage them to go somewhere else to find newer, more recent information.

 - Avoid trending topics that won’t be relevant to your audience in a month’s time.
 This doesn’t mean current events should be skipped out on, but if you are able to maintain an ongoing dialogue with your audience, focus on that.
 Don’t get lost in the weeds that could become the ‘now’ of the livestream.
-Always keep in mind that your content needs to be relevant: building an entire marketing plan for your church or non-profit around the advent of the fidget spinner would be a bad idea, so don’t do that with your livestream.
+Always keep in mind that your content needs to be relevant: building an entire marketing plan for your business or non-profit around the advent of the fidget spinner would be a bad idea, so don’t do that with your livestream.

 - Repurpose older content during your livestream.
 If you talked about something in the past, in a blog, article, video, etc. that really resonated with your audience, find a way to take that same information and graft it into your livestream.
 This will create content that your live audience will enjoy and engage with while still maintaining relevancy with your audience.
 This is crucial when it comes to digital marketing.
 If you have content that has performed great, there is nothing wrong with reviving it with a new twist!
 The key points for your marketing strategy should be the basis around what you have built up i.e., even if you’re hitting the same point in a different way, it will still be interesting to your audience (when done correctly).